mobook/MO-book/pyomo_style_guide.md

 ### Parameters

+Consistent with good programming practice, non-constant global parameters should be avoided in Pyomo models.
+Non-constant global parameters lead to inconsistent state in the code, and complicate understanding of models when parameters can be defined, and redefined, in remote places in the code.

-Pyomo modelers may prefer to use native Python data structures rather declare and use instances of parameters created using the `pyo.Param()` class.
-Use of Pyomo parameters, however, is encouraged for  particular circumstances.
+Pyomo modelers may prefer to use native Python data structures rather declare and use instances of parameters created with the `pyo.Param()` class.
+In these cases, best practice is to limit the scope of parameters by constructing the model within a Python function, using the arguments of the function to provide a clear interface to the global scope.

-By default, Pyomo parameters are immutable which can prevent inadvertent changes to key model parameters.
-Parameters that define the size of index sets, or establish fixed upper or lower bounds on variables, are examples where defining an immutable Pyomo parameter is good practice.
+Pyomo parameter created with `pyo.Param()` localize parameter values to a specific model or block.
+By default, Pyomo parameters are immutable which assures their values will be consistent throughout the model construction and transformations.
+Parameters determining the size of index sets, or fixed upper and lower bounds on decision variables, are examples where using an immutable Pyomo is good practice.

-Pyomo parameters should also be used

-* with `mutable=True`  when a model will be solved for multiple parameter values.
-* when the use of native Python data structures would reduce readability.
-* when developing complex model requiring clear interfaces among modules that document model data, provide default values and validation.
+Pyomo parameters created with `mutable=True` are used to build models that can be re-solved for parametric or sensitivity analysis.

 ### Variables